LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 requests in the concurrent version are actually performed in parallel.
 The included unit test is also interesting, as it shows how you can use virtual time to verify that the concurrent version really gets performed in parallel.

+### 4. Perform variable amount of network requests

+Demonstrates the simple usage of `map()` to perform a dynamic amount of network requests.
+At first, this use case performs a network request to load all Android versions.
+Then it performs a network request for each Android version to load its features.
+It contains an implementation that performs the network requests sequentially and another one that performs them concurrently.

 ### 7. Room and Coroutines

 This example stores the response data of each network request in a Room database.
 This is essential for any "offline-first" app.